HiveApp-Dev/Nora/README.md

 Portfolio P&L Calendar & Backtesting Dashboard

-Nora is a Python-based portfolio simulation and P&L calendar designed to answer a simple question:
+Nora is a backtesting tool for robinhood designed to answer a simple question:

 “If I held this portfolio, how would it have performed over time?”